jakec888/Random-News-Aggregator/README.md

 **1: Business **

 - Business is the activity of making one's living or making money by producing or buying and selling products (such as goods and services).
-Simply put, it is "any activity or enterprise entered into for profit. [source](https://en.wikipedia.org/wiki/News_aggregator)
+Simply put, it is "any activity or enterprise entered into for profit = [source](https://en.wikipedia.org/wiki/News_aggregator).

 **2: Politics **

 - DescriptionPolitics is the process of making decisions that apply to members of a group.
-It refers to achieving and exercising positions of governance—organized control over a human community, particularly a state. [source](https://en.wikipedia.org/wiki/Politics)
+It refers to achieving and exercising positions of governance—organized control over a human community, particularly a state - [source](https://en.wikipedia.org/wiki/Politics).

 **3: Technology **

-- Technology is the collection of techniques, skills, methods, and processes used in the production of goods or services or in the accomplishment of objectives, such as scientific investigation. [source](https://en.wikipedia.org/wiki/Technology)
+- Technology is the collection of techniques, skills, methods, and processes used in the production of goods or services or in the accomplishment of objectives, such as scientific investigation - [source](https://en.wikipedia.org/wiki/Technology).

 **4: Science **

 - Science is a systematic enterprise that builds and organizes knowledge in the form of testable explanations and predictions about the universe.
-The earliest roots of science can be traced to Ancient Egypt and Mesopotamia in around 3500 to 3000 BCE. [source](https://en.wikipedia.org/wiki/Science)
+The earliest roots of science can be traced to Ancient Egypt and Mesopotamia in around 3500 to 3000 BCE - [source](https://en.wikipedia.org/wiki/Science).

 **5: Health **

 - Health, as defined by the World Health Organization, is "a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."
-This definition has been subject to controversy, as it may have limited value for implementation. [source](https://en.wikipedia.org/wiki/Health)
+This definition has been subject to controversy, as it may have limited value for implementation - [source](https://en.wikipedia.org/wiki/Health).